Dear Confirmed National Girls Tournament Participants:

 5) If you are musically inclined and you will have your instrument with you in Middleton, or you are a vocalist, and you would be interested in performing the National Anthem, please email Jon.

 6) Please be sure to bring a chess clock as those will not be provided.
 Chess sets will be provided.

 7) Often participants will bring a small item/trinket that is representative of their state and give it to their opponents before the start of each round.
 You may want to consider doing so.
 Please do not exchange an item of food due to a chance of food allergies.

 8) If you are going to participate in the US Open you will be able to register onsite at 50% of the lowest entry fee.

 9) State versus State Championship: We will recognize those states whose representatives had the highest combined scores.
 If the host state has two representatives for any of the three events, only the primary representatives’ scores will count for purposes of the state team totals.
 Gift Certificates will be awarded to each player from the five highest scoring state affiliate.
 In addition, Gift Certificates will be given to each player of the top state in the following sections: Under 2100, Under 1900, and Under 1700.

 1) This is what I have been asked most often since the first newsletter: Yes, make sure to bring a chess clock as those will not be provided.
 Chess sets will be provided.
 There will be a chess vendor onsite in case something is needed.

 2) Check-in and pick up your state flag and take it with you when you march in for the Opening Ceremony.
 When your name is called during the Opening Ceremony bring the flag with you and hand it to the person who will give you your Gold Medallion.
 Each player will need to pick up their flag at the front of the room before the start of each round for display next to their board.
 If you do not already recognize your state flag do a little research beforehand.

-See you soon and have a good trip to Virginia!
+See you soon and have a good trip to Wisconsin!